Shushishtok/AtS-my-first-mod/Getting Started.md

 First, we use the `HookFactory`, another class introduced by the ATS API.
 This stores a bunch of easy to create hooks by introducing methods that handle them for you.
 One such method is the `AfterXNewVillagers`, which returns a hook that triggers after a number of villagers arrive - in this case, 8 villagers.

-Second, we use the `AddHook` method of the builder to add the hook produced by the hook factory to the perk.
+Second, we use the `AddHook` method of the builder to attach the hook produced by the hook factory to the perk.

 Note that this alone doesn't do much.
 While it's hooked to a condition, it doesn't trigger any effect when it is fulfilled.
 So let's add an effect: 1 permanent Global Resolve each time the hook is fulfilled: